 - Organizational Infrastructure

 The organization should build and maintain a solid infrastructure.
 Just as a house cannot be built on quicksand, the organization must have a solid foundation in order to be effective in fulfilling its mission as well as to maintain a good reputation in the community and with donors/prospective donors.
-Components of a solid infrastructure include:
+Components of a solid infrastructure include:– Strong Corporate Governance

-Strong corporate governance includes having an effective board with the right mix of members that meet on a regular basis and work with management to move the organization forward.
+Strong corporate governance includes having an effective board with the right mix of members that meet on a regular basis and work with management to move the organization forward.– Established By-Laws

 By-laws should define the size of the board and the responsibilities of the directors and officers, and address conflicts of interest and other governance issues.